+Fuel-Water Separators

-Two Yamaha Fuel-Water Separators are installed on the portside of the transom pass through.
-The new, improved 10-micron filter provides superior filtration ahead of the engine's on-board filters and injectors.
+The new, improved 10-micron filter provides

+superior filtration ahead of the engine's on-board filters and injectors.
 Large filtering and water capture areas maximize filtration while maintaining adequate flow rate for larger engines.
-The micron filter and head are mounted inside an access panel located aft of the port transom gate.
-The fuel system primer bulb is located next to the filter.
-The fuel separators can be checked by removing them from the mounting bracket and dumping it into an approved waste collection device.
+The fuel separator can be checked by removing it from the mounting bracket and dumping it into an approved waste collection device.
 If there appears to be an excessive amount of water, the filter component should be replaced.
 See your authorized Cobia Dealer for replacement parts.